HRITVIKGOUR/website-2/README.md

 ### Deleting an account

- To delete a user, run `user.destroy.`
+ To remove or delete a user, run `user.destroy.`

 The user record is deleted, as well as associated objects except the ff: